3redronin/mu-server/HTTP2-CONCURRENCY.md

 reader's blocking timeout.
 Peer SETTINGS are decoded into an immutable reader-published snapshot, while their outbound effects (existing-stream flow credit, the HPACK encoder limit, and the ACK) are applied in order by the coordinator.
-Still to be implemented are migration of the stream registry, inbound flow-control accounting, and request-body read deadlines to coordinator ownership.
-The reader and coordinator have separate execution capacity from handlers, but do not yet have all of the final single-owner boundaries described below.
+Connection and stream inbound flow-control accounting is also centralized in one component with a short-held lock.
+The reader atomically debits both receive windows without depending on the blocking-output executor, and body consumers return credit through the same component.
+Still to be implemented are migration of the stream registry and request-body read deadlines.
+The reader and coordinator have separate execution capacity from handlers, but do not yet have all of the final ownership boundaries described below.

 ## Goals